webgefrickel/dotfiles/README.md

   token = 1235687641287364
 ```

-Restart your terminal and vim, and you are ready to go.
+Finally restart your terminal and vim again, and you are ready to go.

+## oh-my-zsh

+I use the famous oh-my-zsh framework with a custom theme.
+Have a look at the zshrc-file for custom aliases and functions.

 ## VIM